-You’re looking toward the future – you have marketing and trading plans, sales plans, and growth plans.
+You’re looking toward the future – you have marketing plans, sales plans and growth plans.
 But do you have an IT disaster recovery plan?
 Devoting time and resources toward preparing for the worst-case scenario may not seem like a priority – but by the time it is, you could be too late.
 Consider these 2021 disaster recovery statistics:

 - 90 percent: The number of businesses without a recovery plan that fail following a disaster

 - $926 to $17,244: Cost per minute of unexpected downtime for businesses